 Our brand and manufacturing partners may increase their pricing if raw materials, labor, or other costs become more expensive or subject to other pricing pressures.
 The inputs used to manufacture products are subject to availability constraints and price volatility.
 In addition, our brand partners may pass the increase in sourcing costs to us through price increases, thereby impacting our margins.
 For example, if our manufacturing partners increase their costs, our Exclusive Designs may not be as cost-effective to produce, which could negatively impact our ability to meet our financial goals.
 The fabrics used in our products are made of raw materials including petroleum-based products and cotton.
 Significant price fluctuations or shortages in petroleum, cotton, or other raw materials could significantly increase our cost of revenue and the cost associated with procuring products via Exclusive Designs.
-Moreover, in the event of a significant disruption in the supply of the fabrics or raw materials used in the manufacture of the products we offer, we and/or our partners might not be able to locate alternative suppliers of materials of comparable quality at an acceptable price.
+Moreover, in the event of a significant disruption in the supply of the fabrics or raw materials of comparable quality at an acceptable price.
 For example, disruptions in the supply chain as a result of the COVID-19 pandemic and related inflationary environment has increased raw material costs, impacting pricing of our products, and caused shipping delays for certain of our products.